 To combine ritual with the medicinal, consider a rolled herbal cigarette.
 Try using these little herbal sticks in dream work as well by including plants such as blue lotus, mugwort, damiana, etc. The secret is to only take a puff or two at a time instead of smoking the entire cigarette in one sitting.
 Moderation helps us to fully savor and connect with each plant we inhale.

 Incense sticks are incredibly versatile.
-Besides ritual, I have found great success in using sticks that contain lemongrass, citronella, and peppermint to ward off bugs outside.
+Besides incense for ritual, I have found great success in using incense sticks that contain lemongrass, citronella, and peppermint to ward off bugs outside.
 Place them in a protective barrier around the sitting area and replace them every hour or so.
 Additionally, dhoop cones are another form of incense in which raw incense is shaped into a cone.
 These are useful in creating a more intense effect that can fill larger spaces.

 Perhaps the most ancient of herbal smoke, humans have been summoning campfires for hundreds of purposes and rituals throughout time.
 Today, campfires are perfect for big groups and celebrations.
 Once the fire is lit, throw herbs directly on the fire to invoke protection, gratitude, the banishing of old habits, and any other number of intentions.